-Elden Ring has many weapon types that you can choose from, and by far the one weapon type most people really forget about is the Curved Swords.
-These are insanely good weapons if you know how to use them, and there are actually quite a few really good ones to find.
-There is a lot in the game, but there are a bunch that is really good.
+Elden Ring has many weapon types that you can choose from, and by far, the one weapon type most people forget about is the Curved Swords.
+These are insanely good weapons if you know how to use them, and there are quite a few really good ones to find.

-There are 7 really good Curved Swords in Elden Ring and each of them have different skills and uses.
-There are some that can extend themselves and there are also some that can spawn lava on the ground.
-Most of these weapons can be turned into some really great builds and they all have their own scaling as well.
+Some Curved Swords can extend themselves, and some can spawn lava on the ground.
+Most of these weapons can be turned into great builds, and they all have their scaling.

-There are many other good Curved Swords in the game that are good, but these ones have the best scaling or skills that go along with them.
-If we did not put your favorite sword on this list then we are sorry, and it is mainly someone’s opinion if they like a specific weapon or not.
+There are many other good Curved Swords in the game that are good, but these have the best scaling or skills that go along with them.
+If we did not put your favorite sword on this list, then we are sorry, and it is mainly someone’s opinion if they like a specific weapon.

 1. Eclipse Shotel

 Storied sword and treasure of Castle Sol that depicts an eclipsed sun drained of color.
 One of the legendary armaments.
 In Sol, the sight of an eclipse inspires a dreadful awe, preventing an onlooker from averting his gaze.

 Location: Found at the church’s altar in the southeast section of Castle Sol.